Roll20/roll20-character-sheets/Shadowrun5e/README.md

 * Skills - see above
 * Text input fields can't be referenced into another field
 * Might want a complete css rework / too many hard coded css styles

-Design input for the borders around the Statblocks would be appreciated (for something closer to the original)

-20.April.2014 - 15:18 - Neirin D.